roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-03 ****** bysex4every1© As chance would have it, that weekend was a pretty busy one, socially speaking, which usually meant that it would be quiet on the sexual front; except for a quick missionary fuck on Saturday, my husband pretty much left me alone, which was fine by me, considering I wanted to save myself for my bosses.
+As chance would have it, that weekend was a pretty busy one, socially speaking, which usually meant that it would be quiet on the sexual front; except for a quick missionary fuck on Saturday, my husband pretty much left me alone, which was fine by me, considering I wanted to save myself for my bosses.

  It was like going to school for the first time, that's how nervous I was; I had spent an entire Sunday evening getting ready; waxing and moisturizing, and I had tried on several outfits before eventually settling for a standard black skirt, white blouse and stockings, high heels to top it off.
 As far as length was concerned, my skirt was borderline slutty, but thanks to my overcoat that fact remained largely concealed until I arrived at the office.
 My white blouse had five buttons, two of which I had unbuttoned at home, I unbuttoned a third as soon as I had taken off my overcoat, which neatly exposed the top of my boobs and just small portion of my bra.